ryanmr/ryanrampersad.com/content/resume.md

 I am a Consultant and Software Engineer 2 at Daugherty.
 My primary role is software engineering with a fullstack approach, and also consulting internal and external clients.

-A [brief historical record of my work]({{< relref "work-daugherty.md" >}}) at Daugherty is available.
+A [historical record of my work]({{< relref "work-daugherty.md" >}}) at Daugherty is available.
 #### Saint Paul Public Schools

 I helped instructors teach various Saint Paul Public Schools Community Education classes, such as Computer Basics 101, 201, Excel, PowerPoint and more.
 I also taught iterations of my own Website Basics and Website Construction classes, which focused on writing HTML, CSS and basic JavaScript by hand.

 ##### The Nexus

-In 2011, I founded my own small podcast network and built my own small in-house podcasting studio.
-As of early 2017, I have recorded just over 550 episodes across various series.
+In 2011, I founded my [own small podcast network](http://thenexus.tv) and built my own small in-house podcasting studio.
+As of late 2017, I have recorded just over 650 episodes across various series.

 During that same time, I have iterated upon the customized WordPress installation that powers the network content management system.
 Since early 2015, I have built prototypes of a successor Content Management System replacement in PHP with Laravel and Java with Spring Boot.